 Good Brand Shows Up Before the Imagery

-A lot of digital agencies say they understand brand.
-A quick test reveals whether that’s actually true.
-If you strip the imagery out of a website and replace it with gray boxes, what’s left should still feel unmistakably like the brand.
+A lot of digital agencies say they understand brand, but there’s a very quick way to tell whether that’s actually true.
+Strip all the imagery out of a website and replace every photo with a gray box.
+No photography.
+No art direction.
+No lifestyle imagery doing the heavy lifting.
+What’s left should still feel unmistakably like the brand.

 Previous